New Democracy: Concept

 The concept of New Democracy aims to overthrow feudalism and achieve independence from colonialism.
 However, it dispenses with the rule predicted by Karl Marx that a capitalist class would usually follow such a struggle, claiming instead to seek to enter directly into socialism through a coalition of classes fighting the old ruling order.
 The coalition is subsumed under the leadership and guidance of the working class and its communist party, working with the communists irrespective of their competing ideologies in order to achieve the more immediate goal of a "new democratic order".
 Led by a communist party, a New Democracy allows for limited development of national capitalism as part of the effort to replace foreign imperialism and domestic feudalism.

 The Chinese communists hoped that the working class in a similar fashion could then build full-blown socialism and communism in spite of the competing class interests of the social classes of the bloc.
 In China, the application of the New Democracy concept resulted in the CCP's appeal to a coalition of the urban and rural poor, progressive intellectuals, and bourgeois "patriotic democrats," ultimately contributing to a successful revolution.

 The bloc of classes reflecting the principles of New Democracy is symbolized most readily by the stars on the flag of China.
 The largest star symbolizes the Party's leadership and the surrounding four smaller stars symbolizing the Bloc of Four Classes, i.e. proletarian workers, peasants, the intelligentsia and the nationally based capitalists.
 This is the coalition of classes for Mao's New Democratic Revolution as he described it in his works.
 Mao's New Democracy explains the Bloc of Four Classes as an unfortunate but necessary consequence of imperialism as described by Lenin.

+In an April 1943 article, Marxist philosopher Ai Siqi called for a "new labor perspective," emphasizing the importance of labor as a means through which the masses became masters of their own fate in a New Democratic society.

 In the context of culture, Mao defined New Democracy as "national, scientific, and mass culture" which would selectively integrate Western aspects into the Chinese context and elevate peasant culture with science, technology, and socialism.